Friday, November 18, 2022

 It's been a rollercoaster.
 We lost my mother-in-law, although we must have done something right because she never once caught Covid, but she was on her third round with lung cancer and the emphysema was progressive.
 After almost nine years as a veterinary assistant, I found my way out.
 The level of burnout I was experiencing is only truly hitting home now that I'm away from the job.

-And the most magnificent of year end gifts, I have a new job beginning in 2022, and I can't think of a better place to post about this: I will now be working for the Henrico County Public Library!
+And the most magnificent of year end gifts, I have a new job beginning in 2022, and I can't think of a better place to post about this: I will now be working for the local County Public Library!
 The Librarian's Child is now himself a librarian.

 For the first time, my reading list required me to also use the back of the page in the little notebook where I record this.
 With all the shiny books that will be staring at me from the shelves this year, I cannot imagine how big this list may grow.